-(1) "Uncovered O-REMIC Loans" represents a portion of the loans that were pooled in various Fannie Mae MBS trusts established in August 2019 through December 2019 or February 2021 that made REMIC elections.
+(1) "Uncovered Q-REMIC Loans" represents a portion of the loans that were pooled in various Fannie Mae MBS trusts established in March 2021 that made REMIC elections.
 Such loans either (x) did not meet the Eligibility Criteria at time of acquisition and/or the Cut-Off Date or (y) would meet the Eligibility Criteria but were included in a previous Fannie Mae risk sharing transaction or are expected to be included in an alternative Fannie Mae risk sharing transaction.
-In no event will an Uncovered Q-REMIC Loan be a Reference Obligation or an uncovered Q-REMIC loan in any other Fannie Mae REMIC risk sharing transaction.
+In no event will an Uncovered O-REMIC Loan be a Reference Obligation or an uncovered Q-REMIC loan in any other Fannie Mae REMIC risk sharing transaction.